 Thankfully, an over proofed sourdough dough can easily be turned into a focaccia bread.

 Have you ever had a loaf of bread go wrong?
 What did you do to remedy it?
-Let us know in the comments below!
+Let us know what you did to produce different results in the comments below!

-I tend to get large air bubbles which cause my loaves to blow out the side and are raw in the middle.
-To remedy this, I have shaped my bread more and pop any bubbles over the size of a dime.
+I tend to get lots of big holes which cause my loaves to blow out the side and are raw in the middle.
+To remedy this, I have shaped my bread more and pop any bubbles over the size of a dime with a fork or razor blade.
 Though this reduces the awesome large holes we love for butter, I have had more edible loaves of bread.

 Leave a Reply